jsommers/switchyard/documentation/test_execution.rst

     ************************************************************

     This is the Switchyard equivalent of the blue screen of death.
-    Here (repeating what's above) is the failure that occurred:
+    As far as I can tell, here's what happened:

+        Expected event:
             The Ethernet frame with a broadcast destination address should be forwarded out ports eth0 and eth2

-        In particular:
-            An exact match failed.
+        Failure observed:
+            You called send_packet and while the output port eth0 is ok, an exact match of packet contents failed.
 In the Ethernet header, src is wrong (is ba:ba:ba:ba:ba:ba but should be 30:00:00:00:00:02).

     ... output continues ...

-In this case, we can see that the first section is basically the same as with the other erroneous code, but the diagnosis is different:  Switchyard tells us that in the Ethernet header, the ``src`` attribute was wrong.
+In this case, we can see that the first section is basically the same as with the other erroneous code, but the failure description is different:  Switchyard tells us that in the Ethernet header, the ``src`` attribute was wrong.
 If, at the ``pdb`` prompt, we type ``list``, we see our wooly problem:

 .. code-block:: none
    :caption: Pdb source code listing showing the point of test failure.